Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET: Pre-trained Transformer for EIT-based Tactile Reconstruction

 \subsubsection{Masked autoencoder framework}

-The pretraining model for E2IM utilizes the masked autoencoder framework \cite{heMaskedAutoencodersAre2021} based on vision Transformer (ViT) \cite{dosovitskiyImageWorth16x162021}.
+The pretraining model for E2IM utilizes the masked autoencoder framework \cite{he2022masked} based on vision Transformer \cite{dosovitskiyImageWorth16x162021}.
 The key element for this model is the Transformer layer \cite{vaswaniAttentionAllYou2017}, which processes data in sequential tokens.
 As described in Section \ref{sec:E2IM}, voltage data \(\textbf{v}\) is represented by E2IM, a \(64 \times 64\) matrix.
 To process this form, E2IM data is pre-processed through \textit{masking} and \textit{tokenization}, as illustrated in \textbf{Tokenization} in Fig. \ref{fig-NNArch}.
 Specifically, for a batch of input E2IM matrices, \(\textbf{v} \in \mathbb{R}^{64 \times 64}\) is reshaped into a sequence of flattened 2D patches \(\textbf{v}_{p} \in \mathbb{R}^{N \times (P^2)}\).
 Here, \((P, P) = 4^2\) is the resolution of each patch, \(N = \frac{64\times64}{4^2} = 16 \times 16\) is the resulting number of the patches.

-Then, these patches \(\textbf{v}_{p}\), preceded by an instructive class token \(\textbf{v}_{cls}\) at the start of the sequence as \(\textbf{v}_{p}^0\), are linearly projected into the Transformer layer and combined with \textit{patch and positional embeddings} \cite{ dosovitskiyImageWorth16x162021} for tokenization.
-The resulting input sequence, denoted as voltage token \(\textbf{z}_0\), is computed as follows:
+Then, these patches \(\textbf{v}_{p}\), preceded by an instructive class token \(\textbf{v}_{cls}\) at the start of the sequence as \(\textbf{v}_{p}^0\), are linearly projected into the Transformer layer and combined with \textit{patch and positional embeddings} \cite{ dosovitskiyImageWorth16x162021}.
+The resultant input voltage token \(\textbf{z}_0\), is computed as follows:

 where \(\textbf{E} \in \mathbb{R}^{N}\) is the patch embedding vector, \(N = 16 \times 16\) is the total number of patches, and \(\textbf{E}_{pos} \in \mathbb{R}^{N+1}\) represents the positional embedding vector.